 are occurring in the workplace and increased specialization has caused all organizations, APPA included, to pursue partnerships and strategic alliances.
 In response to this ever-changing environment, APPA engaged in an important strategic planning activity to set its direction and focus for the future in support of its membership-educational facilities professionals.
-This strategic plan was formally announced at APPAs July 1996 Educational Conference and Annual Meeting in Salt Lake City and highlighted our vision to be a "Global Partner in Learning."
+This strategic plan was formally announced at APPA's July 1996 Educational Conference and Annual Meeting in Salt Lake City and highlighted our vision to be a "Global Partner in Learning."

-As a result of this activity, APPA began to locus on those external partnerships and alliances that would indeed be most meaningful to the membership.
+As a result of this activity, APPA began to focus on those external partnerships and alliances that would indeed be most meaningful to the membership.
 Since grounds management is considered a core management responsibility for the educational facilities professional, an alliance with the Professional Grounds Management Society (PGMS) seemed most beneficial.
-Asit turns out.
-PGMS was wholeheartedly in favor of such a relationship.
+As it turns out, PGMS was wholeheartedly in favor of such a relationship.
 Indeed, they were the first to open the door to the possibility and opportunity.
 We are pleased that this partnership has now begun to flourish.

-Since this issue of the magazine focuses on grounds management, it

-Wayne Leroy is executive vice president of APPA.
-He can be reached at leroy@appa.org. offers the opportunity to highlight our recent efforts to position ourselves as a strategic partner with PGMS to share resources on grounds issues.
+Since this issue of the magazine focuses on grounds management, it offers the opportunity to highlight our recent efforts to position ourselves as a strategic partner with PGMS to share resources on grounds issues.
 For those of you who are not aware of the purpose and role of this organization, the following is a description from PGMS literature: